notaryproject/notation/specs/commandline/list.md

       --allow-referrers-api   [Experimental] use the Referrers API to list signatures, if not supported (returns 404), fallback to the Referrers tag schema
   -d, --debug                 debug mode
   -h, --help                  help for list
       --insecure-registry     use HTTP protocol while connecting to registries.
-Use it only for testing purposes --oci-layout            [Experimental] list signatures stored in OCI image layout -p, --password string       password for registry operations (default to $NOTATION_PASSWORD if not specified) -u, --username string       username for registry operations (default to $NOTATION_USERNAME if not specified)
+Use it only for testing purposes. (alias: --plain-http)
+      --oci-layout            [Experimental] list signatures stored in OCI image layout -p, --password string       password for registry operations (default to $NOTATION_PASSWORD if not specified) -u, --username string       username for registry operations (default to $NOTATION_USERNAME if not specified)